• Skip to primary navigation

 Baked ribs slathered with more sweet and sour sauce, surrounded with raw broccoli.

-When the ribs are fork-tender, remove the foil on top and slather the ribs with more sauce.
 Add the raw broccoli and bell peppers (the bell peppers aren’t with the broccoli yet, in the above pic, who knows why?!), placing them all around the ribs; slather the veggies with sweet and sour sauce, too.

 A beautiful assortment of roasted vegetables with pork ribs on a sheet pan.